guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

     </div>
     <em>Sunset Cruise</em>
 </div>

-We had dinner at Christian Tacos, right across the street from where we were staying, the place right opposite our AirBnB.
+We had dinner at Christian Tacos, right across the street from where we were staying at the AirBnB.
 The food was nice but their cocktails did not have any effect :grimacing: Perhaps we were developing a strong constitution when it came to alcohol.
 We suspected the Mezcal had something to do with it :joy:

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/49737369036_ae1da2404c_c.jpg" data-toggle="lightbox">